 Joints and faults are planes of weakness that are susceptible to intrusion by molten igneous rock under pressure.
 This results in the formation of 'dykes' (near-vertical intrusions) which can range in thickness from millimetres to tens of metres and act as feeders for sedimentary strata to be penetrated by igneous sills (near-horizontal intrusions).
-Joints, faults and dykes are referred to collectively by several terms including 'geological defects' and 'geological discontinuities'.
-These defects have a capacity to both store and transmit fluids or to act as hydraulic barriers depending upon the permeabilities of opposing and displaced face rocks.
+Joints, faults and dykes are referred to collectively by several terms including 'geological defects', 'geological discontinuities' and 'structural discontinuities'.
+These defects have a capacity to both store and transmit fluids or to act as hydraulic barriers depending upon the permeabilities of opposing and displaced face rocks and the properties of any in-fill gouge or intrusion material.

 An assemblage of rocks that exhibits relatively high permeabilities and high drainable porosities and can yield perceptible volumes of groundwater when left to freely drain is regarded as an 'aquifer'.
 Examples in the Southern Coalfield include the Hawkesbury and Bulgo Sandstones (Figure 6).
-In contrast, rocks that exhibit low permeabilities and low porosities are commonly termed 'aguitards'.
-Examples include the Bald Hill and Stanwell Park claystones.
-The definitions are more useful in a pre-mining context where strata have not been disturbed by mining related fracturing.
+In contrast, rocks that exhibit low permeabilities and low porosities are commonly termed 'aquitards'.
+Examples include the Bald Hill and Stanwell